What to wear – tips for nailing your outfit on shoot day

 Finally, please no logos or typography on your clothing – this will date and detract from your images.

-My top tips
+What to wear: My top tips

 • Dress yourself and your partner first.
-Kids are easy to shop for.

 • Aim to compliment, but don’t match.